purplecat19/devanshi_acmtasks/task-3.md

 ## 🔹 Final Thoughts

 Overall, this blog helped me understand Git and GitHub much better and gave me a clearer picture of open source.
+It also made me curious to explore open source projects myself, as this blog mentions, it is the next step after learning the basics.